 Once all the boys feel they’ve shared enough, the therapist draws the outline of a body on a whiteboard.
 Each pair is invited to talk about the different experiences they had during the exercise.
 Using a colored marker, they illustrate on the body outline where they noticed different emotions and physical sensations during the exchange with their partner.

-The purpose of this exercise is to demonstrate that there is no right or wrong way to experience anger—and to promote a greater with connection how they relate to their anger and all that comes with it.
+The purpose of this exercise is to demonstrate that there is no right or wrong way to experience anger—and to promote a greater connection with how they relate to their anger and all that comes with it.

 Is your child acting out at home or school?
 Are they lashing out angrily or withdrawing into themselves?
-We can help your child explore his thoughts, feelings, and experiences in a safe and non-judgement space where he can learn how to access and express himself in a more grounded and self-supportive way.
+We can help your child explore his thoughts, feelings, and experiences in a safe and non-judgmental space where he can learn how to access and express himself in a more grounded and self-supportive way.